ProseMirror/website/pages/docs/guides/commands/index.md

 # Commands

-In ProseMirror jaron, a _command_ is a function that implements an editing action, which the user can perform by pressing some key combination or interacting with the menu.
+In ProseMirror jargon, a _command_ is a function that implements an editing action, which the user can perform by pressing some key combination or interacting with the menu.